whhone/whhone.github.io/content/posts/3-levels-of-programmers.md

 draft: false
 ---

-Codes can reflect the level of programmers.
-This post categorizes programmers into 3 levels by their programming styles.
+This post categorizes programmers into 3 levels by their abilities to read and write in these 3 programming styles.

 ## Level 1: Newbie Programmers

-Programmers at this level use the basic taught from "Introduction to XXX Programming".
-They use for/while loop for all repeated logic.
-For exmaple, a level 1 programmer code like this.
+Programmers at this level can read and write the basic taught in "Introduction to XXX Programming".
+They use indexed for loop or while loop for all repeated logic as these are the only options for them.
+Programmers at this level can read and write this code.

 ```dart
 int sumOddValuesLevel1(List<int> list) {